Csyntax/rock-paper-scissors/README.md

 2. Click on either "ROCK", "PAPER", or "SCISSORS" to make your choice.
 3. The computer will randomly choose its move.
 4. The result of each round will be displayed, along with the current score.
-5. After 5 rounds, the final winner will be declared.
+5. The first player to reach 5 wins the game and is declared the final winner.

 ## Technologies Used